Family Reunion (TV series)

 Family Reunion is an American sitcom created by Meg DeLoatch that was released via streaming on Netflix on July 10, 2019.
 In September 2019, the series was renewed for a second season which premiered on April 5, 2021.
 Part 4 was released on August 26, 2021.
 In October 2021, the series was renewed for a third and final season, Part 5, which premiered on October 27, 2022.

 Premise

-Family Reunion follows a family of six who move from Seattle, Washington to Columbus, Georgia for the McKellan Family Reunion and decide to stay to be closer to their family.
+A family of six from Seattle, Washington, visit Columbus, Georgia, to attend a family reunion.
+They decide to relocate there to be closer to their family.